-The Office of Emergency Management oversee the college-wide BIT program, thus requires each MDC campus to establish a Behavioral Intervention Team (BIT) core team consisting of members from Public Safety, Dean of Students, Dean of Faculty, ACCESS Director, Faculty and Director of Administrative Services.
-There is also an established District Behavioral Intervention Team/Direct Threat Assessment Team consisting of the Human Resources Equal Opportunity/ADA/Title IX Director, Legal Affairs, Director of Emergency Preparedness and the Director of Student Wellness.
+Each MDC campus has established a Behavioral Intervention Team (BIT) team consisting of members from Public Safety, Dean of Students, Dean of Academic Affairs, and Director of Administrative Services.
+There is also an established District Behavioral Intervention Team/Direct Threat Assessment Team consisting of the Human Resources Equal Opportunity/ADA/Title IX Director, Legal Affairs, Assistant Vice Provost - Emergency Management and the Director of Student Wellness.
 The BIT will work in collaboration with the district direct threat assessment team for unique cases pursuant to MDC procedure 4055 and Section 504, Rehabilitation Act of 1973, as amended, 29 U.S.C. § 794, and its implementing regulation at 34 C.F.R.
 Part 104; Americans With Disabilities Act of 1990; Americans with Disabilities Act Amendments Act (ADAAA) of 2008; Title II of the Americans with Disabilities Act of 1990 (Title II).